-Sausage Balls made with Bisquick are a deliciously deluxe retro classic holiday food.
+Sausage Balls made with Bisquick and Stuffing are a deliciously deluxe retro classic holiday food.
 When I’m talking retro I’m referring to the late 60’s-70’s decade made up of Space Sticks,Tang and Bisquick!
 Am I right baby boomers!
 Can I get a high five for Space Sticks!!

 Serve these balls up with some updated retro classic Rotel Dip and you’ve got yourself a party!!!